 8 Enjoyable Ways to Get Moving

 Get up and get moving as much as possible!
-It's a great, fun way to spend time.
+It's a fun way to spend time and burn energy, and you can always make it a group activity with siblings or virtually with friends!

 - Learn a martial art.
 There are plenty of free, martial arts instruction videos and courses online, so pick the one that is the most appealing to you and learn it!